rbrazones/linux-vm-cpu-scheduler/README.md

 # Linux VM CPU Scheduler
-Tool for allocating CPU resources for virtual machines running in Linuxi
+Tool for allocating CPU resources for virtual machines running in Linux

 ## About